Arm Lift Pensacola, FL

 You may shower 48 hours after surgery.

-Light exercise is ok 2 weeks after surgery.
+Light exercise is okay 2 weeks after surgery.
 Regular exercise after 4 weeks.
 Arm exercises after 6 weeks.

 Wait 2 weeks because you don’t want to increase your blood pressure or stress your incisions during the early healing period.